 Bri-Chem is a leading Canadian based wholesale distributor of drilling fluids, steel products and services to the oil and gas, industrial and construction industries in North America.
 The Company is headquartered in Acheson, Alberta located 20 kilometers west of Edmonton, Alberta.
-Bri-Chem owns a 100% interest in Bri-Chem Supply Ltd. ("Bri-Chem Supply"), 100% interest in Sodium Solutions Inc. ("Sodium"), 100% interest in Bri-Chem Steel Corporation ("Bri-Chem Steel") and a 70% interest in Bri-Steel Manufacturing Inc. ("Manufacturing").
+Bri-Chem owns a 100% interest in Bri-Chem Supply Ltd. ("Bri-Chem Supply"), 100% interest in Sodium Solutions Inc. ("Sodium"), 100% interest in Bri-Chem Steel Corporation ("Bri-Chem Steel"), and a 70% interest in Bri-Steel Manufacturing Inc. ("Manufacturing").
+The Company also owns 100% interest in Bri-Corp USA Inc, which has two 100% owned subsidiaries, Stryker Transportation Ltd. and Bri-Chem Supply Corp.
 Bri-Chem continues to concentrate on expanding its market presence in the wholesale distribution market with the focus being on the following two divisions: